HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/quickreference/parameters.md

     }
 ```

-In summary, the `setup` API is not loaded.
+In summary, the `setup` API isn't loaded.
 This is the mechanism to disable default components without having to update the Jar.

 ### Overwriting the values

 All values can be [over written](https://vertx.io/docs/vertx-config/java/#_overloading_rules) by entries in the `keepconfig.d` located in your Notes/Domino Data directory.
-If this directory does not exist, create it.
+If this directory doesn't exist, create it.
 The structure needs to be the same as in the default file, but only needs the entries you want to change.